RohanthBaipilla/Movie-Client-Wolkus/README.md

-# Movie Library Web Application
+# Movie Hunters Web Application

 This project is a movie library web application with user authentication and the ability to search movies, create movie lists, and manage privacy settings for those lists.